Why am I getting a cache MISS?

 Headers returning x-cdn-cache-status MISS indicate the request was served by the origin 20i server.
 This means that the response was not found in the cache and so was fetched from the origin server, resulting in a longer TTFB and a longer total load time.
 On pages you want to be cached you'd expect to see x-cdn-cache-status HIT.

 A cache 'MISS', or 'BYPASS' status is usually caused under three main conditions:

 - Cache-control headers set in a .htaccess file

 When a cookie is in use on a webpage the CDN edge cache will automatically avoid caching the content.
 When present, cookies work with the PHP as the page is loaded in order to perform a unique action.
 When a page is served from cache, it’s already been generated previously by the server.
 If the page is cached, the cookie cannot be generated and perform its action with the page load as expected.

-Some applications also use a PHPSESSID cookie which busts cache as the page will automatically receive a cache MISS, for example, WooCommerce set's a PHPSESSID.
+Some applications also use a PHPSESSID cookie which prevents pages from being cached, for example, WooCommerce sets a PHPSESSID.
 In a lot of cases this cookie doesn't alter behaviour, so disabling the cookie is one way to correctly optimise and configure your site to work best with cache.
-You may wish to try adding into a php.in file

 Conflicting Caching Plugins